tytydraco/yessleep/out/I_had_one_job_Dont_Open_The_Door.md

 I looked into the peephole again and saw that the kid looked nervous, scared even.
 He was ringing his hands.
 "Fuck," I muttered under my breath.
 "Okay, hold on.
 Let me go take a look," I hollered.
 Then I walked toward the back and glanced around the yard.
 Sure enough, a bright red ball with a yellow star on it sat in the grass near the fence.

 I grabbed the handle before debating with myself.
 "It's technically a door right?
 Sliding.
 Door.
 Sliding door," I played with the words in my mouth.
 "It's right in the name.
 It's a sliding door," I chuckled, "That's like asking if water's wet."
 But still the sound of the kid worrying rang in my ear and I didn't want him to get into trouble.
-And I had my door on the handle when I also noticed a football laying on its side nearby.
+And I had my hand on the door when I also noticed a football laying on its side nearby.

 I walked halfway between the sliding door and the front door and shouted, "Which ball is yours?"